zeeeing/timetable-optimiser/README.md

 |--------------------|---------------|------------------------|
 | Cardiology         | 1             | 4                      |

-## Tech Stack
-- **Frontend:** React, TypeScript, TailwindCSS
-- **Backend:** Node.js, Express
-- **Optimisation:** Python, Google OR-Tools

 ## Development Notes
-- All API calls are made via `/api/upload-csv` and `/api/download-csv` only.
+- API calls are made via `/api/upload-csv` or `/api/download-csv`
-- The backend spawns a Python process for optimisation.
+- Backend spawns a Python process via child_process
+- Python script takes in parsed JSON data, outputs as JSON as well
-- View Python script for list of constraints that are respected in the optimiser.
+- The list of constraints are detailed as comments in the codebase
-- Frontend uses TailwindCSS and Shadcn ui library.
+- Objective: maximise residents' preferences